 For every second spent turning, opening and closing gates, you’re burning fuel that you could put to much better use.
 Finding ways to plan your route to minimise this wastage can pay big dividends over the year.

 You can also cut Harvest fuel costs by clubbing together with your neighbours when ordering fuels – minimising delivery charges and the cost-per-unit of fuel!
-Order in bulk today.
+So, consider ordering red diesel in bulk today to save money.

 Maintain today, save tomorrow

 Regular maintenance of farm machinery and boilers can save money in the long and short term – routine lubricants and filters increase running efficiency and help stave off parts failure.
-Order lubricants here.
+Learn more about our range of lubricants.

 Watch the revs!